Published: June 23, 2022

 winpty docker exec -it timescaledb bash

-2. Create a New Database: Within the PostgreSQL environment, create a new database using CREATE DATABASE [DATABASE_NAME].
+2. Create a New Database - Within the PostgreSQL environment, create a new database using CREATE DATABASE [DATABASE_NAME].

-• use \l to view a database listing
+• Use \l to view a database listing

-• Find more slash commands here
+• Find more slash commands in the PostgreSQL documentation

-3. Create Tables and Schema: use your SQL to create the necessary tables.
+3. Create Tables and Schema - Use your SQL to create the necessary tables.

 Setting up TimeScaleDB on Amazon EC2